megacell/phi/README.md

 This will create all the matrices and save them in the experiment_matrices directory.

+Sometimes `phi.pkl` is out of date and we might need to regenerate it.
+To do that just remove it from the experiment_matrices directory before running `generate_experiment_matrices`.

 To calculate the results, change directories into the optimization project and run:
     python main.py --solver=BB --log==DEBUG